rushikesh127001/message_me/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This repository contains the source code for the Message-Me App.
+The App is Hosted On Heroku , You Can Access it here: https://message-mee.herokuapp.com

+/* The Web App uses Action Cable For Real Time Comm. */

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies

-* Configuration
+* Rails Version: 5.2.3

-* Database creation

-* Database initialization
+* Database Management: Postgresql

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Authentication System: Bcrypt

+* Data Structure Project Implementation Using Redis.

 * ...